MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/introduction.md

 The `Shell` class defines the following properties that affect the layout of Shell application content:

 - `NavBarIsVisible`, of type `boolean`, an attached property that defines if the navigation bar should be visible when a page is presented.
 This property should be set on a page, and its default value is `true`.
-- `SetPaddingInsets`, of type `bool`, an attached property that controls whether page content will flow under any Shell chrome.
-This property should be set on a page, and its default value is `false`.
 - `TabBarIsVisible`, of type `bool`, an attached property that defines if the tab bar should be visible when a page is presented.
 This property should be set on a page, and its default value is `true`.
 - `TitleView`, of type `View`, an attached property that defines the `TitleView` for a page.
 This property should be set on a page.